oizpans/feathers-mq/README.md

 # feathers-mq
 <img src="https://img.shields.io/github/tag/oizpans/feathers-mq.svg" /> <img src="https://img.shields.io/npm/v/@feathersjs/feathers.svg?label=@feathersjs/feathers" /> <img src="https://img.shields.io/npm/v/nats.svg?label=nats" />

-FeathersJS message queue wrapper for the client and server.
+FeathersJS message queue wrapper for the client and server in microservice.
+Serves as the transport-layer between 2 or more **featherJS instances**.

 ## Requirements
-* There must be a running NATS server at least on localhost port 4222 of the server where app resides
+* There must be a running NATS server at least on localhost port **4222** of the server where app resides

 ## Installation
 ```ssh